 Reforms to R&D tax credits and expenditure credits

-• The SME credit rate will decrease from 14.5% to 10%
+• The SME credit rate decreased from 14.5% to 10%

 Unfortunately, these changes will result in 30% less tax benefit being available to businesses.
 This will hit many SMEs particularly hard.